DataScienceUB/PFM/README.md

 ### Calendar (2019/2020)
 + Feb.
 3: First follow up meeting
 + Feb.
 4: Deadline for sending your project priorities.
-Please, fill in this form: [https://goo.gl/forms/Cgz7dWMeL72LclHl2](https://goo.gl/forms/Cgz7dWMeL72LclHl2)
+Please, fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSfQAFki1YXuK37cjgrIT52hnwF60kLAkh_SlsRVBnmoQ0GXOw/viewform?usp=pp_url)
 + Feb.
 7: Assignment of projects & supervisors to student groups.
 + Feb.
 14: Limit for delivering the project proposal short document to your advisor.
 + Feb 14 - Jul.
 1: Period of development of your project.